 This instruction is designed for use in a discharge case.
 In a “failure to hire,” “failure to promote,” or “demotion” case, the instruction must be modified.
 Where the plaintiff resigned but claims a “constructive discharge,” this instruction should be modified.
 See Model Instruction 5.41.

 To avoid difficult questions regarding causation, it is very important to specifically describe the speech/conduct that forms the basis for the claim.
 Vague references to “the plaintiff’s speech” or “the plaintiff’s statements to the school board” often will be inadequate; instead, specific reference to the time, place, and substance of the speech (e.g., “the plaintiff’s comments criticizing teacher salaries at the April 1992 school board meeting”) is recommended.
 Whenever there is a genuine issue as to whether the plaintiff’s speech was “protected” by the First Amendment, the trial court should be extremely careful in making the record regarding this issue.
 If the trial court can readily determine that the plaintiff’s speech was “protected” by the First Amendment without resort to jury findings, a succinct description of the protected speech should be inserted in the elements instruction.
 By way of example, the model instruction references the plaintiff’s “letter to the local newspaper.”
 However, if there is an underlying factual dispute impacting whether the plaintiff’s speech was protected, any questions of fact should be submitted to the jury through special interrogatories or other special instructional devices.
-See Cook v.
+See Gustilo v.
+Hennepin Healthcare System, Inc., 122 F.4th 1012, 1019 (8th Cir.
+2024); Cook v.
 Tadros, 312 F.3d 386, 388 (8th Cir.
 2002); Shands v.
 City of Kennett, 993 F.2d 1337, 1342-43 (8th Cir.
 1993).

 As suggested by Shands v.
 City of Kennett, 993 F.2d 1337, 1342-43 (8th Cir.
 1993), the trial court may separately submit special interrogatories to elicit jury findings as to the relevant balancing factors, while reserving judgment on the legal impact of those findings.
 For a sample set of interrogatories, see Model Instruction 13.91.
 The use of special interrogatories on these model instructions was approved in Cook v.
 Tadros, 312 F.3d 386, 388 (8th Cir.
 2002).
 If the trial court takes this approach, it should postpone its entry of judgment while it fully evaluates the implications of the jury’s findings of fact.
 See Model Instruction 13.90.
 Alternatively, if the essential jury issue can be crystallized in the form of a single essential element that the plaintiff must prove, it may be included in the elements instruction.
 For example, in McGee v.
 South Pemiscot School Dist., 712 F.2d 339, 342 (8th Cir.
 1983), the trial court instructed the jury that its verdict had to be for the defendants if it believed that the plaintiff’s “exercise of free speech had a disruptive impact upon the [school district’s] employees.”